 Avoiding foodborne illness.
 Professional in-home caregivers provide housekeeping services, and in the kitchen, this is particularly important.
-The caregiver can be sure that foods aren't past their expiration date, perishables are kept cold, the kitchen is clean and sanitary, and that items the client might mistake for food, such as medications and cleaning products, are kept out of reach.
+Caregivers can be sure that foods aren't past their expiration date, perishables are kept cold, the kitchen is clean and sanitary, and that items the client might mistake for food, such as medications and cleaning products, are kept out of reach.

 Providing medication reminders.
 People with dementia may take several medications, along with drugs they take to control other health conditions.
 Some of these medications can affect their appetite.
 Caregivers can remind the client to take medications and report a loss of appetite that might warrant a review of these medications.